 - 1. Analyze elements of culture and their impact on the instruction of ELLs. - 2.
-Identify ways that student participation, learning, and behavior can be affected by cultural differences (e.g., religious, economic, social, family). - 3.
-Identify phases and distinguish among characteristics of cultural adaptation (e.g., assimilation, acculturation) in order to better understand ELLs. - 4.
+Identify ways that participation, learning, and behavior can be affected by ELLs' culture (e.g., family, religion, socioeconomic status). - 3.
+Identify phases and distinguish among characteristics of cultural adaptation (e.g., assimilation, acculturation). - 4.
 Select a variety of resources to obtain information about the cultural background and experiences of ELLs and their families to guide curriculum development and instruction. - 5.
-Select strategies to promote multicultural sensitivity and diversity in the classroom. - 6.
-Identify ways that home/school connections build partnerships with ELLs' families (e.g., Parent Leadership Councils). - 7.
-Analyze social issues and trends (e.g., immigration) that affect the education of ELLs.
+Identify and apply strategies to foster multicultural sensitivity and inclusiveness in the classroom. - 6.
+Identify ways home-school connections build partnerships with ELLs' families. - 7.
+Analyze social issues and trends (e.g., immigration, immigration policies) that may affect ELLs' learning.